kexiZeroing/FE-Learning-notes/knowledge/css/pixel and resolution.md

 A standard resolution image has a scale factor of 1.0 and is referred to as an @1x image.
 High resolution images have a scale factor of 2.0 or 3.0 and are referred to as @2x and @3x images.
 Suppose you have a standard resolution @1x image that’s 100px by 100px, then the @2x version of this image would be 200px by 200px.
 The @3x version would be 300px by 300px. (iPhone X, iPhone 8 Plus, iPhone 7 Plus, and iPhone 6s Plus = @3x; Retina displays and all other high-resolution iOS devices = @2x)

+There is another issue in the workplace.
+Look at the number of pixels in the PSDs.
+The @2x PSD has four times as many pixels.
+The @3x has nine times as many.
+Designers have been working @2x or @3x and then begin to spec their design for developers.
+The developers get a complete spec in which they need to divide everything by 2 or 3.

 ### Window.devicePixelRatio
 The devicePixelRatio interface returns the ratio of the resolution in physical pixels to the resolution in CSS pixels for the current display device.
 This tells the browser **how many of the screen's actual pixels should be used to draw a single CSS pixel**.
 A value of 1 indicates a classic display, while a value of 2 is expected for Retina displays.
 Other values may be returned as well in the case of when a screen has a higher pixel density than simply double the standard resolution.